 If you’re only feeding dog food to your feline once, then yes, it’s safe.
 But that doesn’t mean it’s healthy.
 There are some primary differences between cats’ needs and dogs.
-Dogs are omnivores that can thrive on a mixture of meats and plants.
-But cats are obligate carnivores.
-They’re not meant to eat plants and they need far more protein than dogs.

 For a hungry cat, a meal or two of dog food isn’t likely to cause any major problems.
 It could potentially upset your cat’s stomach, but it won’t cause the same kinds of problems that could arise from continued feeding.

 If you take a look at the ingredients and nutrient profiles of popular feline and canine foods, you’ll notice some serious differences.